Interpretation and Analysis

 Internal Survey Responses

-The resulting issues identified and their relative importance correlate strongly with our people, product and planet strategies embedded in our 2030 corporate social responsibility (CSR) vision, validating and enhancing our goal focus.
-All 25 identified issues are material to us and are addressed in our CSR strategy.
+The resulting issues identified and their relative importance correlate strongly with our people, product and planet strategies embedded in our 2030 ESG vision, validating and enhancing our goal focus.
+All 25 identified issues are material to us and are addressed in our ESG strategy.

 The six priority issues, which reflect the cross section between internal and external emphasis, are: